Judge suggests Trump administration overreach in TikTok case

 Nichols said it was clear from the government’s argument that China presents “a significant national security threat,” but he said the evidence that TikTok is a threat, and whether a ban is the only way to deal with that, “remains less substantial.”

-The ruling compares TikTok to a news wire service, and said people use TikTok to share not only news but also art and photographs — all items whose sharing is prevented from being prohibited by the act.
+The ruling compares TikTok to a news wire service, and said people use TikTok to share not only news but also art and photographs — all items whose sharing is prevented from being prohibited by limitations laid out in the act, which were added by Congress.

 Chesney said he thinks Nichols’s ruling glossed over some of the nuances of the law, and he isn’t sure it will hold up.
-TikTok is not used for messaging primarily, he pointed out, and another court might reasonably disagree that the order conflicts with the Emergency Economic Powers Act.
+TikTok is not used for messaging primarily, he pointed out, and another court might reasonably disagree that the order conflicts with the International Emergency Economic Powers Act.

-“At a minimum, I think it’s way harder than he’s let on,” Chesney said.
+“At a minimum, I think it’s way harder than he’s let on,” Chesney said, pointing out that people have others means of communicating with foreign countries outside of TikTok.

+The judge didn’t specifically address First Amendment issues in the ruling, said Kurt Opsahl, deputy director of the Electronic Frontier Foundation.
+Instead, he focused on the Emergency Economic Powers Act in a “pretty narrow ruling.”

+“In plain language, the statute says you can’t directly or indirectly prohibit materials or personal communications,” he said.
+“The court is saying, at a minimum this is an indirect regulation of personal communications.”